cosmos/ibc/papers/2020-05/src/host-requirements.md

 &nbsp;

-Host ledgers must provide the ability to introspect their current height, current consensus state (as utilised by the host machine's light client algorithm), and a bounded number of recent consensus states (e.g. past headers).
-These are used to prevent man-in-the-middle attacks during handshakes to set up connections with other chains — each chain checks that the other chain is in fact authenticating data using its consensus state.
+Host ledgers must provide the ability to introspect their current height, current consensus state (as utilised by the host ledger's light client algorithm), and a bounded number of recent consensus states (e.g. past headers).
+These are used to prevent man-in-the-middle attacks during handshakes to set up connections with other ledgers — each ledger checks that the other ledger is in fact authenticating data using its consensus state.

 \vspace{3mm}